vyca2017/content/content/reference/auth/authentication/authentication-tokens.md

 ## Token Types

-**Temporary authentication** tokens are associated witha  specific node of the [`User` type](!alias-uhieg2shio#user-type) and have a certain validity duration.
+**Temporary authentication** tokens are associated with a specific node of the [`User` type](!alias-uhieg2shio#user-type) and have a certain validity duration.
 They can be issued from one of the active [authentication providers](!alias-seimeish6e#authentication-providers) in your project.

 **Permanent authentication tokens (PATs)** are useful for server-side scripts that need access to your data.
 You can manage them in your [project settings](!alias-aechi6iequ).